 Directed by Zak Kyes and Grégory Ambos, the office was formed in 2005 as a collaborative practice to explore the possibilities for design in the production of culture.
 We work internationally and locally with individuals and institutions on projects varying in scale and complexity.
 The scope of our work often includes a consultancy to establish intelligent forms of design that range from art direction, visual identity and signage to website and exhibition design.

-Zak Group is increasingly sought out by museum directors, architects, curators and artists as a committed collaborative partner.
-Businesses approach us to give a distinct perspective on the design of visual identities, websites and print projects that combine the conceptual inventiveness with a high degree of craftsmanship.
+Zak Group is increasingly sought out by museum directors, architects and artists as a committed collaborative partner.
 Our approach is invested in a deep understanding of our client, the objectives behind a commission and clear dialogue, which often results in long-term relationships.
 Clients and partners value our work for its contribution towards the design-thinking behind a project.
 As a result, our ideas have played a role in more broadly defining a strategic vision.

 Active since 2005, Zak Group has been fortunate to receive a number of commissions, awards, publications, exhibitions, teaching positions and lecture invitations.
 These recognitions can be seen alongside other studio activites and milestones on our office timeline, available for download below.
 Highlights include the Inform Award for Conceptual Design, the New Visual Arts Award, the Most Beautiful Swiss Books Prize, and positions at Architectural Association and Ecole cantonale d’art de Lausanne (ECAL).